Learn The California Automobile Insurance Requirements For Operating Vehicles on Public Roadways

 Possible Consequences for Not Complying with CA Law

 Not possessing the minimum protection required can result in serious problems for a driver or owner.
-If a driver does not have the proper proof that meets the minimum set by the code, the auto can be subjected to the suspension of license to operate.
+No proof of insurance could lead to suspension of license to operate.
 This will most commonly happen when:

 - A person cancels their policy and fails to notify the DMV within the allotted 45 day period